SpencerG-BYU/startup/README.md

 ### Elevator pitch

 How many times have you argued with your friends over simple controversial subjects, such as whether water is wet, cereal is a soup, or what utensil you eat macaroni and cheese with?
 This website can finally settle some of the most controversial debates through a simple voting system.
 Whichever choice receives the most votes determines what option is truly correct.
+The website even lets you see how popular each option is among other people, and will notify you when a winner has changed.

 ### Design